 Need to report a bullying incident?
-Report in via Let's Talk!
+Report in via the MISD Tip Line!

 Bullying is defined in Section 37.0832 of the Education Code as a single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in written or verbal expression, expression through electronic means, or physical conduct that: